Who is the city for?

 Students

-Anais Maria Achilles, Vrinda Aggarwal, A'Lla Ibrahim Yaqoob Al Busaidi, Haya Abdullah S Aljuhani, Fatmah Sulaiman A Alkahlan, Madeleine Arnell, Grace Baker, Oliver Baker, Ivanna Bakhaieva, Connie Bellass, Jorin Bench, Liam Carroll, Daria Artemovna Kurpitko, Shing Chi Lam, Xander Lees-Jones, Aliza Nisar Mian, Agata Motyl, Daisy Nicholson, Cameron Ovenden, Andrea Rieveley, Sambhav Soni, Elliot Summons, Yeva Taylor-Skvortsova, Lan Tran, Xutianqi Wen, Christopher Whitehead, EnQi Wong
+Anais Maria Achilles, Vrinda Aggarwal, A'lla Ibrahim Yaqoob Al Busaidi, Haya Abdullah S Aljuhani, Fatmah Sulaiman A Alkahlan, Madeleine Arnell, Grace Baker, Oliver Baker, Ivanna Bakhaieva, Connie Bellass, Jorin Bench, Liam Carroll, Daria Artemovna Kurpitko, Shing Chi Lam, Xander Lees-Jones, Aliza Nisar Mian, Agata Motyl, Daisy Nicholson, Cameron Ovenden, Andrea Rieveley, Sambhav Soni, Elliot Summons, Yeva Taylor-Skvortsova, Lan Tran, Xutianqi Wen, Christopher Whitehead, EnQi Wong